fullmetalbrackets/blog/src/content/blog/expose-plex-tailscale-vps.md

 ## Create OCI account

 We'll be using a free-tier VM from Oracle Cloud Infrastructure (OCI) -- specifically, an E2.1.Micro VM which runs on a single-core AMD OCPU, has 1 GB of memory and a 0.48 Gbps connection, more than enough for streaming even 4K content through Plex.
-You can run *TWO* of these free VMs **totally free**.
+You can run *TWO* of these VMs **totally free**.

 First, go to <a href="https://www.oracle.com/cloud/free/">Oracle Cloud's website</a> and click **Start for free** to create your account.
 You will need a credit card, but only for verification purposes!
 As long as you stick to *free tier* and don't upgrade, you won't be charged.